LuckyMace/Members/README.md

 Spring Security
 * App uses inMemoryAuthentication with Basic Auth user: username=test_user, password=qwerty123, role=ROLE_USER
+* Use SpringSecurityTest class for testing basic user authentification

 #Possible improvements
 * There are no tests in app.
-There should be added:
-1) JUnit\Mockito unit testing for basic methods;
+There should be added JUnit\Mockito unit testing for basic methods;
-2) Integration tests for testing security.

 * MongoDB running locally.
 It could be added like another container to Docker.
 But sometimes it's not best practice.